Keryx: A Decentralized Protocol for Verifiable AI Inference

 - ▸ Minimum transaction fee: 0.3 KRX

-Phase 3 — The Oracle
+Phase 4 — The Cross-Chain Oracle

 - ▸ Ethereum bridge: smart contract → AiRequest → Keryx → result → Ethereum callback